 Traction is a true journaling technology, with best of class audit trail capability that goes well beyond basic wiki style edit history.

 Like an accounting journal, the Traction Journal records every change, even cases where tags are added to an article and where articles are e-mailed from Traction.
+The audit trail includes a full trail of all articles posted as well as all article edits, comments, addition or removal of tags from an article, emails sent out, page name additions and removals, moderation events and other actions.

 What Can You Learn from the Audit Trail?